watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

     ![A screenshot of the Kubernetes management dashboard showing part of the deployment file.](media/Ex2-Task1.17.png)

-16. Save you changes and close the editor
+16. Save you changes and close the editor.

     ![A screenshot of the code editor save and close actions.](media/Ex2-Task1.17.1.png)